manticoresoftware/columnar/README.md

 Manticore Columnar Library is a column-oriented storage and secondary indexing library, aiming to provide **decent performance with low memory footprint at big data volume**.
 When used in combination with [Manticore Search](https://github.com/manticoresoftware/manticoresearch) can be beneficial for those looking for:
 1. log analytics including rich free text search capabities (which is missing in e.g. [Clickhouse](https://github.com/ClickHouse/ClickHouse) - great tool for metrics analytics)
 2. faster / low resource consumption log/metrics analytics.
-Since the library and Manticore Search are both written in C++ with low optimizations in mind in many cases the performance / RAM consumption is better than in Lucene / SOLR / Elasticsearch
+Since the library and Manticore Search are both written in C++ with low optimizations in mind, in many cases the performance / RAM consumption is better than in Lucene / SOLR / Elasticsearch
 3. running log / metric analytics in docker / kubernetes.
 Manticore Search + the library can work with as little as 30 megabytes of RAM which Elasticsearch / Clickhouse can't.
-It also starts in less than a second or few seconds in the worst case.
+It also starts in less than a second or a few seconds in the worst case.
 Since the overhead is so little you can afford having more nodes of Manticore Search + the library than Elasticsearch.
 More nodes and quicker start means higher high availability and agility.
 4. powerful SQL for logs/metrics analytics and everything else [Manticore Search](https://github.com/manticoresoftware/manticoresearch) can give you

 ## Getting started